 Despite the news, Davids’ official Instagram account has continued to post photos from her duties, including two from Thursday welcoming back a Naval Academy Command & Seamanship Training Squadron cruise.

-The change comes amid a flurry of changes at the academy since Trump, a Republican who has long faced questions about his views on race and has been increasingly leaning into an anti-woke agenda, returned to the White House in January.
+The change is the latest of many at the academy since Trump, a Republican who has long faced questions about his attitudes on race and has been increasingly leaning into an anti-woke agenda, returned to the White House in January.

 According to an internal memo obtained by The Baltimore Banner in February, faculty at the academy were told to avoid “divisive concepts” such as systemic racism and sexism.
 Trump also purged many members of the academy’s Board of Visitors, deeming them too “woke” and replacing them with his own picks.